 Adding a procedure made of policy checks to a node group will cause UpGuard to run all the automatic steps that it can at a scheduled interval.
 The output of all those automated validation steps is presented as a dashboard showing what procedures are running against each node group and whether they are in the desired state.
 Procedural breakdowns like configuration drift or missed security hardening can thus be easily detected and remedied.

 At the root of almost every failure is a poorly defined process or a process that was not executed completely.
 The foundation of successful process execution rests on clearly documented procedures that are visible to everyone involved in the administration of those systems.
-UpGuard’s Procedures not only provide that share layer of visibility, they automate the work of confirming that those procedures have been executed correctly, saving time, money, and frustration.
+UpGuard’s Procedures not only provide that share layer of visibility, they automate the work of confirming that IT processes have been executed correctly, saving time, money, and frustration.